Sky News at Ten: Sky News at 11/Press Preview

-The Sky News at Ten presenter also presents the 11 pm hour of Sky News.
+The Sky News at Ten presenter also presented the 11 pm hour of Sky News.
 From Monday to Friday, the hour is branded as News & Press Preview.
-At weekends, the 11 pm hour is currently unbranded and uses the generic Sky News brand.
+At weekends, the 11 pm hour is unbranded and uses the generic Sky News brand.

 On weekdays, the first thirty minutes features news reports and analysis from correspondents and the Press Preview; there is then a second shorter edition of the Press Preview which focuses on stories not discussed earlier on during the hour.
 The final part features a pre-recorded sports update and weather.

 At weekends, the programme generally using the same running order as Sky News at Ten with the addition of a sports update.
-The slot uses the same backdrop as Sky News at 9 as opposed to the Sky News at Ten backdrop however.
-The back half hour is followed by a second daily edition of Press Preview.
-This 11:30 pm edition is repeated during the back half hours of the Sky News from midnight until 3 am.
-It is also broadcast once more at 5:30 am.
+The slot used the same backdrop as Sky News at 9 as opposed to the Sky News at Ten backdrop however.
+The back half hour was followed by a second daily edition of Press Preview.
+This 11:30 pm edition was repeated during the back half hours of the Sky News from midnight until 3 am.
+It was also broadcast again at 5:30 am.